Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Feature_Tutorials/05-AI-engine-versal-integration/README.md

 v++ -c --mode hls --platform $PLATFORM_REPO_PATHS/xilinx_vek280_base_202520_1/xilinx_vek280_base_202520_1.xpfm --config pl_kernels/mm2s.cfg
 ```

-To get more details about several options of `v++` command line, refer to the **Compiling HLS Kernels Using V++** topic in **Section 3**
+To get more details about several options of `v++` command line, refer to the **Compiling HLS Kernels Using V++** topic in **Section 3**.
 The only extra switch that is added is `-g`, which is required to capture waveform data.

 ### 2. Use V++ to Link AI Engine, HLS Kernels with the Platform

-After the AI Engine kernels, graph, PL kernel, and HLS kernels have been compiled and simulated, you can use `v++` to link them with the platform to generate an `.xsa`.
+After compiling and simulating the AI Engine kernels, graph, PL kernel, and HLS kernels, use `v++` to link them with the platform to generate an `.xsa`.

 Use the `system.cfg` configuration file to connect the AI Engine and PL kernels in the design.